tremendous-rewards/embed/README.md

 Triggered when the client is successfully mounted.
 Passed a single config object to the handler as a parameter.

-#### onSuccess
+#### onRedeem

 Triggered when the user completes their redemption selection.
-The object passed to the onSuccess handler will contain an `id` property which is the ID of the reward within the Tremendous system.
+The object passed to the onRedeem handler will contain an `id` property which is the ID of the reward within the Tremendous system.

 When a reward is created through the embed client, a final approval step must be taken on the backend via the REST API to activate the reward.
 The Reward Approval endpoint requires the ID passed back via this success callback.